-Your Pension Savings Statement shows your Pension Input Amounts for the last three years and the relevant Pension Input Period for the following years:
+Your Pension Savings Statement shows your Pension Input Amounts for the last three years and the relevant Pension Input Period.

 If your Pension Input Amount is more than the current Annual Allowance, you can 'carry forward' any unused Annual Allowance from the last three years.
-This means that you may not have to pay a tax charge if you breach the Annual Allowance in the current Pension Input Period.
+This means that you may not have to pay a tax charge if you exceed the Annual Allowance in the current Pension Input Period.